 Step 2: Enable Integrated Graphics in BIOS

-- Now you need to go in the BIOS and turn on the integrated graphics.
+- Go in the BIOS and turn on the integrated graphics.
 For this purpose, save all your work and then restart your computer.

 - Then press the key the moment the computer reboots to bring up the BIOS.
 Common keys for this task include the Escape, Delete, F1, F2, F8, or F12.
 You can search for or consult your motherboard’s manual to find out the specific key if you are unsure about it.

-- Then the computer’s BIOS will open.
-You must be very careful while pressing something as it could cause damage to your computer.
+- You must be very careful while navigating through the BIOS because you do not want to accidentally change important settings.
 The BIOS may look different for different motherboard models.

-- In the section of Advanced settings, look for System Agent Configuration.
-Enter it and then select Graphics Configuration.
+- In the section of Advanced settings, look for settings related to IGPU, multiple display.

-- Restarting your computer will make sure the changes take effect.
+- Restarting your computer will make all the necessary changes.

 Step 3: Connect Your Monitor